 filterWithFunction: filteredArrayWithFunction: - Pico - timer alarm pool should be on both cores, not just core 0, and then use the right pool for the core that the timer is running on

-- Pico - when building RELEASE=1 builds it includes stdout and printf, which is not needed
+- Pico - when building RELEASE=1 builds it includes stdout and printf, which is not needed.
+Same for cyw43 and lwip.

 -